 Gulfnews.com reports that Dubai Municipality’s Food Safety Department recalled Milka Oreo chocolate bars from stores across the region because of an incorrect translation on the labeling.
 An official from the Department explained that the label listed “alcohol” on the ingredients list.
-However, the Food Safety Department stated that the product is non-alcoholic and that there was an error in translating the food label to the Arabic language.
+However, the Food Safety Department stated that the product is non-alcoholic and there was an Arabic translation error on the food label.

 Image of Milka Oreos via Flickr